I enjoy my own company.

 Loner.
 Introvert.
 Hermit.
 Bizarre.
 Outsider.
-Solitary… each of these words have been used either by me or more often, others to describe me over the years.
+Solitary.
+Each of these words have been used either by me or more often, others to describe me over the years.
 A great advantage of nearing almost 30 years on this planet is that mostly, I’m no longer all that fussed anymore about what people think of me.
-I can’t say that I don’t care at all about what others say and think because ultimately, that would be lying – I am human.
+I can’t say that I don’t care at all about what others say and think because ultimately, that would be lying.
+I am human.

-  What I can safely say is that when I think back to my early twenties and how much unnecessary effort I put into ‘fitting in’ with everyone else, I cringe at some of those memories.
+When I think back to my early twenties and how much unnecessary effort I put into ‘fitting in’ with everyone else, I cringe at some of those memories.
 Going out drinking and clubbing into the early hours (it got old very quickly – like after a couple of weeks), listening to those around me who encouraged me to wear heels and more feminine clothing such as dresses and skirts (trust me, you’ve never seen a more awkward person in heels), colouring my hair (as I looked into the mirror while in the hairdresser’s chair and slowly saw my hair transform into Ronald McDonald-like coloured locks, it’s safe to say I learnt my lesson)… I could continue but to spare myself further embarrassment, I won’t.

 What is the issue with being alone?

 Alone.
 It’s a word that seems to disturb people – I’ve never had any issues eating out alone (I did it daily on my trip and didn’t think twice about it), going to the movies alone (I happily watched Wonder Woman in a theatre where I was literally the only one watching), shopping alone – in fact, the thought of shopping with others, regardless of who they are, would have to rank as one of my worst nightmares.
 I don’t need others to tell me what I feel comfortable wearing or look good in.
 I’m capable of judging both all by myself.